 Most students describe coding bootcamp workload as ‘dense’, which is exactly how you should expect it to be.
 After all, they don’t call it ‘bootcamp’ for nothing—it takes a lot of effort to learn nearly a dozen coding languages in just 24 weeks.
 However, that’s not to say it’s unmanageable—most students report success once they get used to the workload.

 Once you graduate, you’ll have the skills necessary to be competitive in the tech industry worldwide!
 That’s an impressive thing to consider, and it’s worth paying attention to get the most out of the program.
-Before you even get started, check out this article to learn how to prepare for coding bootcamp—and you won’t get blindsided by the assignments once you enroll.
+Before you even get started, check out this article to learn exactly what a coding bootcamp is.
+You won’t get blindsided by the assignments once you enroll.

 Reddit is a time-tested resource for opinions on just about everything—it’s the corner pub at 3 PM turned digital.
 As a result, it’s a good idea to browse around the forum to see how other people experienced this coding bootcamp.
 While extensive threads exist about other Trilogy programs, few are currently available about EMST Berlin.
 We expect this to change with time, as more students graduate from the program and pursue careers in the industry.